hananoyama/architectural_kata/ADR4 - distribution.md

 Proposed

 ## Context
-Deliveries to re-stack the fridges and POSs have to be scheduled.
-It was tempting to have this scheduling driven by the inventory updates.
-However, by the time a fridge or a POS need to be re-stacked, it is too late to request meals to be cooked and delivered.
-This planning should be done in advance by the merchant.
+The merchant is responsible for deciding how many meals the kitchen(s) need to produce and for which locations based on past sales data.
+Perhaps as more data accumulates, a new component incorporating machine learning could be introduced that can suggest meal quantities, locations and delivery schedules.

+Deliveries to the fridges and kiosks (and anywhere else) also have to be coordinated with the distributor.

 ## Decision
-We are not confident we can automate this process just yet.
-Perhaps as more data is accumulated, a new component could be introduced that will pre-populate or suggest meal quantity and delivery schedules.
-As of now, the merchant will have the ultimate control over the meal prep and distribution scheduling.
-To achieve this, we are introducing a distribution component where the merchant will specify the distribution inventory and schedule.
-This component will communicate with the meal scheduler component.
-The latter will update the distribution scheduler once the meals are ready to be picked up.
+To allow the merchant to coordinate meal production and distribution, we are introducing a meal preparation scheduling component where the merchant will specify the distribution inventory and schedule.
+This component will communicate with the meal distribution component.
+The former is responsible for tracking whether meal prep requests have been fulfilled.
+It will communicate fulfillment to the distribution component, which will notify distributors once meals are ready to be picked up.

-To aid a merchant in the decision making, the system will integrate with POS and smart fridges to poll for the meal quantities at each location and to update the central repository.

 ## Consequences
-* UI components for the merchant are needed to monitor meal quantities at locations and to schedule and monitor the deliveries.
+* A UI for the merchant is needed to monitor meal quantities at locations and to schedule and monitor the deliveries.
 * A notification mechanism is needed to alert the distributors of a scheduled delivery.
+Meal fulfillment should be event-driven where possible, i.e. once the kitchen has prepared the meals, it should send notification to meal preparation scheduling.
+If that push is not possible, then meal preparation scheduling needs to synchronously check for meal readiness at the date and time specified in the original request.
-* UI for the distributors is needed to confirm and resolve delivery status.
+* A UI for the distributors is needed to confirm and resolve delivery status and allow the system to update inventory.
+* To aid a merchant in the decision making, the merchant will be able to poll the kiosks, smart fridges and other locations for current meal quantities via the location inventory tracker.